zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 TypeError: String can't be coerced into Fixnum
 ```

-Another common typeerror is when you try and index into an array with a variable that doesn't evaluate to an integer.
+Another common TypeError is when you try and index into an array with a variable that doesn't evaluate to an integer.

 ```ruby
 index = "hello"